Simple Skincare Routine

 Perioral dermatitis

-Perioral dermatitis is red bumps and/or small pimples around the mouth and sometimes around the nose or eyes.
-Do not use topical steroids for this rash.
-Good over-the-counter treatments are available if you know how to use them.
+Perioral dermatitis causes red bumps or small pimples around the mouth, and sometimes near the nose or eyes.
+Avoid topical steroids—effective over-the-counter treatments are available when used correctly.

 Facial dandruff (seborrheic dermatitis)

-Folliculitis is red bumps and pimples that can occur after shaving.
+Folliculitis is red bumps or pimples that often appear after shaving.
 Common areas include the scalp, neck, chest, back, and inner thighs.
-Folliculitis looks a bit like acne, and it usually improves with similar treatments.
+It can resemble acne and usually improves with similar treatments.

 Acanthosis nigricans